megandieudonne/CyborgCuntGlitch/README.md

 <p>Donna Haraway, A Cyborg Manifesto: Science, Technology, and Socialist-Feminism in the Late 20th Century, 1984</p>

 <h2>About</h2>
 <p>This is an effort to (re-)build a practice of 'reflective thinking'; to not dwell behind the margins but tell the story of technology through the vital narratives made less visible.
-Against the backdrop of <i>Cyborg Cunt Glitch</i> — all told together & part of — the common language spoken on and away from our* screens. <i>Cyborg Cunt Glitch</i> explores how the body is constructed and deconstructed online.
+Against the backdrop of <i>Cyborg Cunt Glitch</i> — all told together & part of — the common language spoken on and away from our* screens.</p>

+<p><i>Cyborg Cunt Glitch</i> explores how the body is constructed and deconstructed online.
 (MFA Thesis, supervised by Prof. Nora Sternfeld).</p>

 <p>To keep things tidy for your Downloads folder, folders are organised alphabetically by First Name, Last Name.
 File types are mostly: .pdf, .jpg, .png and are named by Title, (Year).</p>